 Andrew Sherman, an awarded expert in Local Government Law and Water Law of Russell Kennedy Lawyers provided legal advice drawing on both his expertise and the many years of association with the MDA.
 Andrew worked with the MDA executive, to draft the document.
 In 2015/16, an extensive consultation was undertaken with members across the Basin to ensure a collaborative approach delivered a constitution to meet the needs and expectations of the organisation and its members, now and into the fututre.

-On October 26, 2016 at the 72nd Annual General Meeting of the MDA in Dubbo, the Murray Darling Association Inc Constitutiuon 2016 was adopted.
+On October 26, 2016 at the 72nd Annual General Meeting of the MDA in Dubbo, the Murray Darling Association Inc Constitution 2016 was adopted.
+The constitution may be amended from time to time in accordance with the prescribed rules.